Scott Begbie: Being double-vaxxed doesn't make you immortal

 This episode proved to me beyond any doubt that coronavirus is still out there, still waiting for us and we can still get it, still spread it.

 Side note to the swivel-eyed anti-vaxxers who might be saying : ‘This proves it’s a scam and a hoax’.
-Not it isn’t.
+No it isn’t.

 Side note to the swivel-eyed anti-vaxxers who might be pointing and saying “see, this proves it’s a scam and a hoax”.
-Not it isn’t.
+No it isn’t.

 The vaccine stopped my close contact getting very ill, it stopped me contracting it.
 End of discussion.
 Off you trot and adjust your tinfoil hat.